Around the world cycling record: Guinness World Record Rules

+Alan Bate writes of the early rules, which are still largely reflected in the current rules:

 The record criteria requires the rider to cover 28,970 kilometers by bike, in an East to West or West to East direction, wavering no more than 5 degrees off course.
 The total journey distance must be a minimum of 40,075 kilometers, to include all transit by flight or sea.
 The ride must start and finish in the same place and must pass at least two antipodal points (these are two points that line up through the earth's centre).
 When the rider reaches a transit point to connect with a flight or boat to the next continent or country start point, the clock stops with regard to the actual riding time *(no longer the case any more since the rules have changed in relation to transit time, which is NOW included in the total time).
 As most of the earth's surface is water, this is unavoidable and fair as it applies to all athletes attempting the record.
 Once customs is cleared at the next destination, the clock immediately starts again.
 The same bicycle must be used throughout the attempt, although repairs and replacement parts and bikes are allowed for mechanical failure.
 Satellite tracking is highly recommended by Guinness World Records and a daily log, signatures of dignitaries and photographs at strategic points must be collated as evidence.

+The current GWR Rules no longer include the 5 degree off course limitation, however, that convention is still followed by riders.
+Jenny Graham in 2018 ended her China leg before Beijing so that she would not have to backtrack at all when travelling to Perth.
+In 2024 when travelling Alaska to Los Angeles, Lael Wilcox kept within the 5 degree principle with a -2.98 degree westward swing from her easternmost point (100 Mile House, B.C. at -121.28) and westernmost point (Ferndale CA at -124.26).

+Routes

 The requirement to pass at least two antipodal points causes some problems in route planning.
 For example, among popular countries for around-the-world cyclists, the antipodes of Australia is spread out over the Atlantic Ocean, that of North America over the Indian Ocean, that of Africa over mid Pacific Ocean, and that of Europe and most of Asia over the South Pacific Ocean, without any land mass there.
 Those land areas would not give any opportunities for an antipodal pair while cycling.
-Some possible pairs are China/Argentina, Malaysia/Peru, and Spain/New Zealand (Madrid and Wellington fall within the ±5-degree difference permitted by Guinness).
+Some possible pairs are China/Argentina, Malaysia/Peru, and Spain/New Zealand (for example, the road Lisbon–Madrid crosses the antipode of the road Wellington–Auckland).

 The length requirement also requires consideration.
 To cycle Lisbon–Vladivostok (13900 km), Perth–Brisbane (4300 km) and Los Angeles–St. John's (7200 km) with air travel between legs gives 25,400 km.
 So some detours are needed (such as Invercargill–Auckland, New Zealand, 1800 km, for the sake of the antipodes requirement).